Free Coding Bootcamps That Actually Work: Your No-Cost Path to Tech Jobs

 Build 5+ portfolio projects. freeCodeCamp’s apps are perfect starters.

 Network in forums and groups.
-It’s a quick win for referrals.
+It’s an easy place to start for referrals.

 Commit 40 hours a week.
 Best odds for placement.